-The student has passed an annotation as set out in Article 5 of the Master's Programme Regulations if he/she has achieved a pass mark for all subjects.
+The student has passed an annotation as set out in Article 4 of the Master's Programme Regulations if he/she has achieved a pass mark for all subjects.

-Conferring the predicate 'with distinction'
+Conferring the predicate 'cum laude'

-Article 33 The designation 'with distinction' for Master's degree audits
+Article 33 The designation 'cum laude' for Master's degree audits

-- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.00; passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 15 credits in total. - c. the result for the Master Thesis Project is at least 8.5. - d.
-The actual registration period in Master programmes does not exceed 24 months. - e.
-For SEPAM cohort 2011 and earlier this period is 30 months. - f.
-No sanction has been imposed for fraud (ex.
+- 1. A student can receive the designation 'cum laude' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.00 (8 rounded to two decimal places; passes (V) and exemptions (VR) and the Master Specialisation and Electives (MOT/EPA)/ Master Electives Package and Track Elective (COSEM) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 15 credits in total (exam program excluding Master Specialisation and Electives (MOT/EPA)/ Master Electives Package and Track Elective (COSEM) and Honours Programme Master). - c. the result for the Master Thesis Project is at least 8.5. - d. the duration of study as referred to in Article 2, part as of the MSc Teaching and Examination Regulations is no longer than 24 months, in which any study delay acknowledged as part of the Graduation Support Scheme (RAS) is taken into account either can be attributed in exceptional circumstances. - e. no sanction has been imposed for fraud (ex.
 Art.
-8.6) - 2.
-In individual cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in subsection 1. if the student in question has shown exceptional skills in the degree programme in question.
+8.6). - 2.
+In individual cases the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in subsection 1.
+If the student in question has shown exceptional skills in the degree programme in question.
+As to the requirement 1d the Board of Examiners may correct the time for the months that the student, due to exceptional circumstances, has not been able to study.